Visiting public hospital patients

 Number of visitors

 Department of Critical Care Medicine

-Two visitors will be allowed at any one time
+No more than two visitors per patient will be allowed entry at a time

 Neonatal Intensive Care